lincheney/journald-2-cloudwatch/README.md

 ### Fields

-The following fields are available to use the format strings:
+The following fields are available to use in the format strings:
 * any fields in the journald entry.
 You can view examples by running `journalctl -o json`.
 * any fields in the [instance identity document](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-identity-documents.html), prefixed with `$`, e.g. `$privateIp`.
 Any fields that are `null` are removed.
 * `$unit` which is the same as `USER_UNIT` or `_SYSTEMD_UNIT`, if they exist, but with templating removed (i.e. `sshd@1234.service` becomes `sshd.service`).